ndmitchell/nsis/README.md

 ## A Simple Example

-The [Examples](https://github.com/ndmitchell/nsis/tree/master/Examples) directory contains a number of simple NSIS scripts, mostly ported directly from the NSIS examples.
+The [Examples](https://github.com/ndmitchell/nsis/tree/master/Examples) directory contains a number of simple NSIS scripts, several ported from the NSIS distributed examples.
 As a simple example:

     import Development.NSIS